top of page

 Capacity: 2,850

-The historic gymnasium, opened on January 16, 1925, and is often compared to some of the meccas of college basketball including The Palestra in Philadelphia, Matthews Arena in Boston, Hinkle Fieldhouse in Indianapolis and John J. Lee Amphitheater in New Haven.
-Rose Hill was the second oldest gym in Division I and now moves up to the number one position as Matthews Arena in Boston (home of Northeastern University) is being torn down this spring (2025) to make way for a new facility.
+The facility has undergone a complete makeover over the past decade that included a new entrance, lobby, bathrooms and a concession stand.
+The venerable gymnasium, opened on January 16, 1925, and is often compared to some of the meccas of college basketball including The Palestra in Philadelphia, Hinkle Fieldhouse in Indianapolis and John J. Lee Amphitheater in New Haven.
+Rose Hill is now the oldest Division 1 facility in the nation as Matthews Arena in Boston (home of Northeastern University) is being torn down this year to make way for a new facility.

-Upon entering under a glass canopy, students and fans can now either proceed left into the renovated Joseph M. McShane, S.J.
-Campus Center and the original Student Center, right to enter the gym, or straight to head into the Vincent T. Lombardi Memorial Center, which is home to an indoor track, aquatics center, intramural and recreational basketball and volleyball courts.
+Upon entering under a glass canopy, students and fans can now either proceed left into the addition to the Joseph M. McShane, S.J. campus center and the original student center, right to enter the gym, or straight to head into the Vincent T. Lombardi Memorial Center, which is home to an indoor track, aquatics center, intramural and recreational basketball and volleyball courts.
 The building only seats 2,850 but can fit 3,200.
 There are chairbacks on both sidelines and bench seating behind the baskets.

 The name Rose Hill dates back to 1787 when Robert Watts, a wealthy New York merchant, acquired the property and named it after his family’s estate in Scotland.